felipeazucares/plotbot/README.md

 # Hairy Plotter

-DEV.TO Hackathon Project - interactive fiction generation using fastAPI, aitextgen library, MongoDB Atlas and React.
+DEV.TO Hackathon Project - interactive fiction generation using the FARM stack: fastAPI, aitextgen library, MongoDB Atlas and React.
 My submission to the MongoDB Atlas Hackathon on DEV.

 ---